dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 Many real-world applications already take advantage of huge pages, for example, KVM, MySQL, PostgreSQL, Java's JVM, and others.
 Usually, those software packages provide an option to enable that feature.
 Whenever you're using a similar application, check its documentation to see if you can enable huge pages.

 Both Windows and Linux allow applications to establish huge-page memory regions.
-Instructions on how to enable huge pages for Windows and Linux can be found in Appendix C. On Linux, there are two ways of using huge pages in an application: Explicit and Transparent Huge Pages.
+Instructions on how to enable huge pages for Windows and Linux can be found in Appendix B. On Linux, there are two ways of using huge pages in an application: Explicit and Transparent Huge Pages.
 Windows support is not as rich as Linux and will be discussed later.

 ### Explicit Hugepages

 Explicit Huge Pages (EHP) are available as part of the system memory, and are exposed as a huge page file system `hugetlbfs`.
 EHPs should be reserved either at system boot time or before an application starts.
-See Appendix C for instructions on how to do that.
+See Appendix B for instructions on how to do that.
 Reserving EHPs at boot time increases the possibility of successful allocation because the memory has not yet been significantly fragmented.
 Explicitly preallocated pages reside in a reserved chunk of memory and cannot be swapped out under memory pressure.
 Also, this memory space cannot be used for other purposes, so users should be careful and reserve only the number of pages they need.

 The simplest method of using EHP in a Linux application is to call `mmap` with `MAP_HUGETLB` as shown in [@lst:ExplicitHugepages1].
 In this code, the pointer `ptr` will point to a 2MB region of memory that was explicitly reserved for EHPs.
 Notice, that allocation may fail if the EHPs were not reserved in advance.
-Other less popular ways to use EHPs in user code are provided in Appendix C. Also, developers can write their own arena-based allocators that tap into EHPs.
+Other less popular ways to use EHPs in user code are provided in Appendix B. Also, developers can write their own arena-based allocators that tap into EHPs.

 Listing: Mapping a memory region from an explicitly allocated huge page.